Frequently Asked Questions

 The ASPIRE program is intended to be a supplement to academic work, and we ask that students who do not meet the minimum requirement spend their time building up their academic record first and then apply to the ASPIRE program once they have reached the minimum requirement.

-My family is going on vacation this summer.
-Can I still participate in the ASPIRE summer program?
+7. My family is going on vacation.
+Can I still participate?

-I am on the soccer/tennis/lacrosse/drama/etc. team, and I have to go to practice every day, but I still want to be in the ASPIRE academic year program.
+8. I am on the baseball/volleyball/drama/yearbook, etc. team, and I have to go to practice every day, but I still want to participate in ASPIRE during the academic year.
 How can I make that work?

 It is very challenging to participate in an extracurricular activity at the same time as the ASPIRE program.
 Please meet with your school counselor to determine how your school deals with internship programs and whether you will be given early release to come to APL.
 Remember to consider travel times when deciding whether you have enough time to participate.
-You must be at APL for a minimum of 5 hours per week during the school year, between the hours of 6:00 a.m. and 6:00 p.m., Monday through Friday.
-You may not come to APL on the weekends, and you may not stay at APL past 6:00 p.m.
-If you have an unusual schedule (for example, are only available on one day of the week), please discuss that with any potential mentors during the interview phase.
+You must meet the ASPIRE minimum hourly requirements during the school year, between the hours of 6:00 a.m. and 6:00 p.m., Monday through Friday.
+You may not complete internship tasking on the weekends or in the evenings.
+If you have an unusual schedule (for example, are only available on one day of the week), please discuss that with your summer mentor if you wish to continue through the academic year.

 Seniors should also take into account the college application process when planning their schedules.